yun-esther/Azure-Project/README.md

 Below is the project walk-through:

-1. I created a Windows VM and a Linux VM in Microsoft Azure
+1. I created a WindowsVM and a LinuxVM in Microsoft Azure

-2.
+2. Then, I created a resource group named 'RG-SOC'.
+For each VM, I assigned them RG-SOC resource group.

+3. After the creation of the VMs, I configured the Network security groups and edited the inbound security rules for both WindowsVM and LinuxVM and changed the destination port ranges to all(*).
+I then turned off the firewall in the WindowsVM.

+5. Next, I went into Microsoft Sentinel